Baz Kia Gurab: Demographics

+People of Baz Kia Gurab are shia muslim and speak Persian and Gilaki languages.
+Agricultural products of the village are rice, tea and silk.
+Mat and basket weaving have also been common in the village.

 Population

+At the 1966 census, Baz Kia Gurab's population was 2,580 in 513 households.
+The village had 70 ha of rice fields and 400 ha of tea gardens.
+The main source of water were "Kiaju" and "Shamrud" rivers as there was no tap water access.

+At the 1986 national census, the village had a population of 4,361 in 903 households, of which 2,353 were educated and 1,562 were employed.
+Baz Kia Gurab had several facilities during the census such as school, mosque, medical clinic, public phone, and access to public transportation.

 At the time of the 2006 National Census, the village's population was 4,213 in 1,220 households.
 The following census in 2011 counted 4,491 people in 1,489 households.
 The 2016 census measured the population of the village as 4,166 people in 1,469 households.
 It was the most populous village in its rural district.